lmanul/whylinuxisbetter/en/window_managers.md

 Pretty much all Windows users have the same desktop.
-You can still change your wallpaper, or the color of your windows decorations (default is blue), but basically you'll still end up with the usual Windows interface.
+You can still change your wallpaper, or the color of your windows decorations (default is black), but basically you'll still end up with the usual Windows interface.

 With Linux, choice has been brought back to you.
 You're no longer